 The above discusses some of the more common charitable giving strategies but is only the beginning of options available to you.
 Many additional strategies are especially applicable to high-net-worth individuals.
 Some of these strategies are charitable remainder trusts, life insurance, private foundations, etc. These strategies can also have estate tax implications.

 We know that most people receive personal satisfaction from philanthropy.
-Barber Financial Group works with you to develop a charitable giving strategy that maximizes the benefit to your financial plan by minimizing your income taxes today and estate taxes in the future.
+Modern Wealth Management works with you to develop a charitable giving strategy that maximizes the benefit to your financial plan by minimizing your income taxes today and estate taxes in the future.
 We can help you determine the best assets to donate, the timing of the donation, and the vehicle to use to donate.
 Reach out to us by scheduling a complimentary consultation below or giving us a call at 913-393-1000.

 Investment advisory services offered through Modern Wealth Management, Inc., an SEC Registered Investment Adviser.